christytan/OCI-GoldenGate/workshops/atp-d/LabGuide200ProvisioningExadataInfrastructureforAutonomousDBinOCI.md

 - Understand database licensing options

 ## Required Artifacts
-- To complete this lab you need access to an Oracle Cloud Infrastructure account with service limits to deploy at least one 1/4 rack of Exadata Infrastructure in any one region / AD.
+- An Oracle Cloud Infrastructure account with service limits to deploy at least one 1/4 rack of Exadata Infrastructure in any one region or Availability Domain.
 - You also need privileges to create Autonomous Exadata Infrastructure and a container database in a pre-provisioned compartment and network.

 ## Steps

-### STEP 1: Create a dedicated autonomous database
+### STEP 1: Deploy your Autonomous Exadata Infrastructure (AEI)

 **Login to your OCI account as a fleet administrator**